 The Role of Food Hubs in Food Supply Chains

-Food hubs fulfill not only an economic need by providing new avenues for smaller scale local foods producers to market their products, but also a social need by creating community oriented connections in the marketplace long dominated by impersonal and far off food companies.
+Food hubs fulfill not only an economic need by providing new avenues for smaller scale local foods producers to market their products, but they also fulfill a social need by creating community-oriented connections in the marketplace long dominated by impersonal and far-off food companies.
 The number of food hubs has grown steadily over the past few years, fueled by the growing trend in local foods and community agriculture.
 Like traditional supply chains, food hubs are only as viable as demand allows, however, they are able to fill the local and healthy food demand in much better and more transparent ways.
-By using community and social missions to support financial goals, food hubs are reversing the way supply chains approach business, and offer a flexible way for agricultural producers to market their product.
+By using community and social missions to support financial goals, food hubs are reversing the way supply chains approach business and offer a flexible way for agricultural producers to market their product.

 The Million Dollar Question: What is break-even and viability for different food hub models?